stf-dev-ro/stf-dev-ro/README.md

 - Ștefan App Suite (Work In Progress)
 - Ștefan Music Player (discontinued (Version 1.1.0))

+- Working on a Rebuild of the Music Player using Typescript and Web Components

 ## 🔧 Skills and Tools

 - TypeScript